 A “Poor Man’s Covered Put” is a Put Diagonal Debit Spread that is used to replicate a Covered Put position.
 The strategy gets its name from the reduced risk and capital requirement relative to a standard covered put.
 The strategy is also much safer than a covered put because there is no naked short stock component.

 The trade will be entered for a debit.
 It’s important that the debit paid is no more than 75% of the width of the strikes.

 Net debit = $10.00 on a 20-point-wide long put diagonal spread

-Max Profit: The exact maximum profit potential cannot be calculated due to the differing expiration cycles used.
-However, the profit potential can be estimated with the following formula:
+The exact maximum profit potential & breakeven cannot be calculated due to the differing expiration cycles used.
+However, the profit potential & breakeven area can be estimated with the following formulas.

 A Poor Man’s Covered Put (PMCP) is a great alternative to trading a covered put.
 This is because a covered put position incorporates shorting stock, which is a strategy with undefined risk.
 Trading a PMCP is a way to define the risk of the trade and use less capital.

 The setup of a poor man’s covered put is very important.
 If we have a bad setup, we can actually set ourselves up to lose money if the trade moves in our direction too fast.
 To ensure we have a good setup, we check the extrinsic value of our longer dated ITM option.
 Once we figure that value, we ensure that the near term option we sell is equal to or greater than that amount.
 The deeper ITM our long option is, the easier this setup is to obtain.
 We also ensure that the total debit paid is not more than 75% of the width of the strikes.

 We never route poor man’s covered put spreads in volatility instruments.
 Each expiration acts as its own underlying, so our max loss is not defined.